ess-dmsc/simple-kafka-env/README.md

 it on the consumer screen.

-## Running the python scripts
+## Running the Python scripts

+The Python scripts are available in the */home/vagrant/code* directory.
 Start the Kafka consumer, then run the producer; this will send the messages in the file *messages*.